SourceBox-LLC/FineFoundry/docs/user-guide/troubleshooting.md

 - Use 4-bit quantized models (e.g., models with `bnb-4bit`)
 - Disable packing if enabled

+On a single 12 GB GPU (e.g., RTX 3060), a conservative starting point for 8B 4-bit models is:

+- Batch size per device: 1–2
+- Grad accumulation: 2–4
+- Max steps: 50–200 for quick experiments

+If you still hit OOM, also reduce sequence length and/or disable evaluation during training.

 ### Training pod won't start

 **Problem**: Runpod pod fails to start or reach ready state